marcelmaatkamp/docker-compose-applications/dns/README.md

 Runs under linux and Mac OSX.
 You need to have installed the following packages for this program to run:
  * git
- * docker
+ * docker and
- * docker-compose"
+ * docker-compose

-To install simply execute the following line in a terminal:
+To install simply execute the following in a terminal:
 ```
 $ bash <(curl -s \
  https://raw.githubusercontent.com/marcelmaatkamp/docker-compose-applications/master/dns/bin/setup)